Secret Examiner

 nicoleponsford | Thursday August 23, 2012

-Categories: GCSE, A Level, Hot Entries, Key Concepts, Film Language, Theory, Film Theory
+Categories: A Level, GCSE, Hot Entries, Key Concepts, Film Theory, Film Language, Theory

 Apparatus Film Theory ‘Apparatus’ is another word for the means in which a specific production is created.
 In the case of film / cinema, the film projector and the screen.
 Apparatus Theory is a model of spectatorship and institutions.
 It argues that cinema is ideological (based on ideas) because the films are created to represent reality.
 This means that because film is created to illustrate different ideas, everything has meaning - from the camerawork to the editing.
 It argues that…